seanwestfall/scientific_papers/README.md

 * Dependent Types in Haskell: Theory and Practice
 * Certified Programming with Dependent Types
 * A Tutorial Implementation of a Dependently Typed Lambda Calculus
+* Higher-Order Dynamic Pattern Unification for Dependent Types and Records

 ## Linear Types
 * Composable Efficient Array Computations Using Linear Types